v8/v8.dev/src/blog/v8-release-62.md

 date: 2017-09-11 13:33:37
 tags:
   - release
+description: 'V8 v6.2 includes performance improvements, more JavaScript language features, an increased max string length, and more.'
 ---
 Every six weeks, we create a new branch of V8 as part of our [release process](/docs/release-process).
 Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 6.2](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/6.2), which is in beta until its release in coordination with Chrome 62 Stable in several weeks.
 V8 v6.2 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.